Middle School Co-Op Thursday

 • in what ways they will demonstrate maturity and commitment

-If the student is approved, you will receive an email to confirm that your student still wants to take the class, and then a Board member will manually add your student to the class.
+If the student is approved, you will receive an email to confirm that your student still wants to take the class, and then an administrator will manually add your student to the class.

-Below is our list of Middle School Co-Op Classes for the 2024/2025 school year.
-Next to each class, we have listed the facilitator for the class, the day, time, and location of the class, the course description, and the required materials and additional lab/supply fees.
+Below is our list of Traditional Middle School Co-Op Classes for the 2025/26 school year.
+Next to each class, we have listed the facilitator for the class, the day, time, and location of the class, the course description, required materials, additional lab/supply fees, and a link to email the class facilitator.

-Click here to meet our Middle and High School Facilitators.
+Click here to meet all of our Thursday Facilitators.

 Course Description: